Azure/iotedge/builds/e2e/proxy/proxy.md

 The environment includes:
 - A proxy server VM - full network connectivity, runs an HTTP proxy server (squid).
 - One or more proxy client VMs (aka "runners") - no internet-bound network connectivity except through the proxy server.
-- A Key Vault that contains the private keys used to SSH into the VMs.
+- A Key Vault that contains the private keys used to SSH into the Linux VMs, and passwords to RDP into the Windows VMs.

 After installing the Azure CLI, enter the following commands to deploy and configure the VMs: